House Price Prediction using Machine Learning Techniques

 Figure 9.
 Feature Importance of Random Forest, Gradient Boosting, and XGBoost

 The objective of this project was to build machine learning models to predict house prices in Ames, IA.
 Two linear models (i.e., Lasso and ElasticNet), as well as Random Forest, Gradient Boosting, XGBoost and Stacking models were used for predictions.
 As expected, the Stacking model outperformed all the other models.
-While the stacked model does not explicitly interpret the importance of individual features on house price prediction, Random Forest, Gradient Boosting, and XGBoost found that OverallQual and TotalSF are two most important features.
+While the stacked model does not explicitly interpret the importance of individual features on house price prediction, Random Forest, Gradient Boosting, and XGBoost showed that OverallQual and TotalSF are two most important features.

-When the developed model is used to predict the house prices, buyer should expect an error of approximately $13,000 in the estimated result.
+When the developed model is used to predict the house prices, the buyer should expect an error of approximately $13,000 in the estimated result.
 Also, it should be note that overall quality (OverallQual) and total square feet of house area (e.g., total square feet of basement (TotalBsmtSF), 1st floor (1stFlrSF), and 2nd floor (2ndFlrSF)) are the two most important features that affects the house prices.

 Finally, the estimated house prediction result was ranked at top 17% (806th out of 4932).
 The developed code is found on Github.